Using Ubuntu .DESKTOP as a Malware Vector

 Recommendation

-It’s quite difficult to recommend stopping the usage of File Managers to mitigate the issue.
+It’s tricky to recommend stopping the usage of File Managers to mitigate the issue.
 However, I recommend checking/opening untrusted files via CLI.
-This helps in detecting the exploitation of .desktop malware vector.
+This helps in detecting the exploitation of .desktop malware vectors.

 Final Thoughts

-This was a cool idea I had in my mind that I thought of sharing it.
+This was an interesting idea I had in my mind that I thought of sharing it.
 I’m looking forward to your opinions regarding this technique.